A skin patch to treat peanut allergies? Study in toddlers shows promise

 Togias cautioned that it’s too early to compare oral and skin treatments, but pointed to data suggesting each might have different pros and cons — raising the possibility that oral therapy might be stronger but also cause more side effects.

 DBV Technologies has struggled for several years to bring the peanut patch to market.
 Last month the company announced the FDA wants some additional safety data for toddlers, and a separate study already is tracking longer treatment.
-A study of 4- to 7-year-olds also is underway.
+A stu